sunfounder/esp32-starter-kit/docs/source/micropython/basic_projects/py_electronic_dice.rst

+.. _py_dice:

-5.6 Electronic Dice
+6.6 Electronic Dice
 ================================

-This project builds upon the :ref:`py_74hc_7seg` project by adding a button to control the digit displayed on the seven-segment display.
+This project builds upon the :ref:`py_7_segment` project by adding a button to control the digit displayed on the seven-segment display.

 When the button is pressed, the 7-segment display scrolls through the numbers 1-6, and when the button is released, it displays a random number.